 Ancient inscriptions keep being found.
 Most of them are not what we would call literature; rather, they are things like brief memorials on tombstones, and brief boasts of long-forgotten statesmen.
 But now and then they contain more.

-And there are public libraries and private collections which contain manuscripts which have been very, very carefully searched through in some case, and less thoroughly in others.
+And there are public libraries and private collections which contain manuscripts which have been very, very carefully searched through in some cases, and less thoroughly in others.

 Please tell me what I've missed and what other places we can look for lost ancient Latin texts!